dfinity/interface-spec/spec/index.md

 -   (optional) `certificate` (`blob`): a certificate, as specified in [Certification](#certification).

+If the IC nodes evaluating the query call do not compute the same query response (e.g., because they evaluated the query call on different states), then the query call is rejected with the reject code `SYS_TRANSIENT` (2).
+If the query call is rejected with the reject code `SYS_TRANSIENT` (2), then no signature and certificate is contained in the response.

-Unless `requested_signatures` is null or set to `"none"` in the request, the response to a signed query call contains a non-empty list of signatures for the returned response produced by the individual IC nodes that computed the same returned response.
+Unless `requested_signatures` is null or set to `"none"` in the request and unless the query call is rejected with the reject code `SYS_TRANSIENT` (2), the response to a signed query call contains a non-empty list of signatures for the returned response produced by the individual IC nodes that computed the same returned response.
 Every such signature (whose type is denoted as `node-signature`) is a CBOR (see [CBOR](#cbor)) map with the following fields:

 -   `timestamp` (`nat`): the timestamp of the signature.